dvskullz/CoreChain/README.md

-# ⛓️ D-Chain – Java Blockchain 🔐
+# ⛓️ CoreChain – Java Blockchain 🔐

 This is a **basic blockchain implementation in Java**, created to demonstrate the core concepts of blockchain technology such as block structure, proof of work, hashing, and chain validation.